Chen Junliang: Biography

 Chen was born in Yinzhou District, Ningbo, Zhejiang, on October 10, 1933, during the Republic of China.
 His father was a small merchant.
 When the Marco Polo Bridge Incident broke out, his family moved to Shanghai.
 He elementary studied at a missionary school.
 In September 1951 he was accepted to Shanghai Jiao Tong University, majoring in the Telecommunication Department, where he graduated in July 1955.
 He worked briefly at Beijing University of Posts and Telecommunications.
 After a year of studying at Beijing Russian Institute (now Beijing Foreign Studies University), he entered the Moscow Institute of Telecommunication Engineering, where he graduated in June 1961.
 He returned to China in 1961 and joined the faculty of Beijing University of Posts and Telecommunications.
 He was a visiting scholar at the University of California, Berkeley and University of California, Los Angeles between December 1978 and February 1981.
-He is one of the first 50 Chinese scholars to visit the United States after the Chinese economic reform.
+He is one of the first 50 Chinese scholars to visit the United States after the reform and opening up.
 He was president of China Institute of Communications (CIC).

 He was a delegate to the 8th and 9th National People's Congress.
 He was a member of the 10th Standing Committee of the Chinese People's Political Consultative Conference.